bernat/best_in_place/README.md

 ## Datepickers

 Upon activation, date fields will fire the best_in_place:datepicker event.
-To opt into the jQuery UI datepicker, simply include best_in_place.datepicker.js in your page.
+By default the jQuery UI datepicker is enabled.
 If you use a different datepicker, or if you wish to specify more options, create your own event response.
+See the included bootstrap handler for an example.

+###jquery-rails 2.3.0 and below

+As of [jquery-rails](https://github.com/rails/jquery-rails) 3.0, jquery-ui is no longer included.
+If you use jquery-rails 2.3.0 and below, and you can't upgrade to 3.0, and you can't use [jquery-ui-rails](https://github.com/joliss/jquery-ui-rails), your application.js changes to

+    //= require jquery
+    //= require jquery-ui
+    //= require best_in_place

+Do not include jquery-ui-rails in your Gemfile, and then include the desired jQuery UI CSS and associated assets.

+###Bootstrap datepicker

-For a Bootstrap datepicker ([this](http://www.eyecon.ro/bootstrap-datepicker/), [this](https://github.com/eternicode/bootstrap-datepicker), or [that](https://github.com/Nerian/bootstrap-datepicker-rails)) the provided best_in_place.datepicker.bootstrap response should work.
+For a Bootstrap datepicker ([eyecon](http://www.eyecon.ro/bootstrap-datepicker/), [eternicode](https://github.com/eternicode/bootstrap-datepicker), or [bootstrap-datepicker-rails](https://github.com/Nerian/bootstrap-datepicker-rails)) add the provided best_in_place.datepicker.bootstrap to application.js:

-###Rails 3.1 and higher

-Add:
+    //= require best_in_place

-    //= require best_in_place.datepicker
+    //= require best_in_place.datepicker.bootstrap

-###Rails 3.0 and lower

-Load the following after loading jquery and **best_in_place**:

- * **best_in_place.datepicker.js**

 ###Date format###